Wisconsin - Volunteer Host Keeper

 - Michigan Island Lighthouse: www.nps.gov/apis/historyculture/michigan-lights.htm

 Facility: The keeper's quarters is a two-story brick house built in 1929.
 There is no running, potable water.
 Volunteers pump water from the lake into a tank that gravity feeds to the kitchen.
 This water needs to be filtered or boiled.
 There is an outhouse behind the quarters.
-There is no electricity.
+There is one overhead light in the kitchen area.

 Duties: The light station has two towers.
 One is the oldest of the Apostle Islands lighthouses; the other is the tallest.
 Climbing the towers and the steep dock stairway will provide plenty of exercise.
 The island is remote and visitation is comparatively light.
 There is one campsite.